ektaggu/ECG-Heart-Disease-Project/README.md

 | Our CNN (MobileNetV2) | 928 ECG Images | 65.57% |
 | Reference ViT Model | 928 ECG Images (Same) | 86% |

 Both models were trained on the same dataset of 928 ECG images.
 Despite using identical data, the ViT (Vision Transformer) model achieved 86% accuracy compared to our CNN model's 65.57%.
 This clearly demonstrates that ViT's self-attention mechanism learns better features from ECG images than standard CNN convolutions.
+However, ViT requires 30GB+ RAM, which exceeded our free Google Colab limits — making MobileNetV2 the practical choice for our resource-constrained environment.

 ## Future Work